 Might those who use the historic faith method be making these mistakes?
 Quite possibly.
 We’re human, and you should be careful about trusting us.
 That’s why I provide easy-to-use links, footnotes, and blockquotes, for you to check them out.
 I try to include large enough quotes to show what the context is, and I try to provide all the relevant quotes when space permits.
 But you’re free to dig deeper and verify whether I’m right.

-I doubt that you’ll find very many out-of-context quotations or quote mining on this website.
 I carefully check the quotes I use to ensure that these issues aren’t taking place, and you might be surprised at the number of quotes I leave out because they aren’t clear enough which view they support.
 However, it’s entirely possible that you’ll find places where I misread a quote, and I would be very grateful if you’d point those out and correct me.

 Formal arguments for the historic faith method